 I am a scavenger of the “long ago and far away,” a lover of old art, letters, and books that other people have long since discarded — the more mysterious the better.
 Those are my private “pearls,” and God help the soul who ever steals my incomplete 1906 Americana set.

-A believer in the role of beauty in culture (shout out to Sir Roger Scruton!), I am also a semi-minimalist who thinks that industrialization should have stopped in 1910.
+A believer in the role of beauty in culture, I am also a semi-minimalist who thinks that industrialization should have stopped in 1910.
 (Believe me, if I could go back and make it happen, I would.)
 And, like Elizabeth Bennet in Pride and Prejudice, I love to walk — even in the rain (but not the mud).